 AA requires the Service Animal Air Transportation Form for all service dogs.
 If the flight is over eight hours, AA also requires the Service Animal Relief Attestation Form.
 You are expected to complete and submit the necessary paperwork before departure, but if you purchased the ticket within 48 hours of your flight, you can fill the form out at the airport.
 An AA rep will still have to verify that your dog qualifies as a service animal, so be sure to arrive at the airport early to allow adequate time for this process.

 American Airlines provides a form on its website that you can use to submit your documentation before your flight.
 AA provides instructions to upload the required documents and allows you to add any further comments you may have.
-If you have questions, call AA customer service at 800-237-7976 for special assistance.
+If you have questions, contact AA customer service at 800-237-7976 for special assistance.

 Service Animal ID